-Crock pot Reuben Dip served over rye crackers is the perfect fix it and forget it party food.
-That classic sandwich turned dip!
-A crowd pleaser!
+Crock Pot Reuben Dip served over rye crackers is the perfect fix-it-and-forget-it party food.
+That classic, favorite sandwich turned dip!
+A crowd-pleaser!

-This reuben dip?
+This hot Reuben dip?
 It’s perfect for the holidays.
-I mean, it’s perfect for anytime, actually … but it’s especially great for the holidays!
+I mean, it’s perfect for any time, actually … but it’s especially great for the holidays!
 Why is that you ask?
 Well, let me tell you.

 Coming from someone who loves to entertain, there is one thing I hate.
-I hate that I slave over the cleaning, the decorations and the food for a party, then I get stuck fussing around with dips and containers the whole time everyone else it relaxing and enjoying themselves.
+I hate that I slave over the cleaning, the decorations, and the food for a party, then I get stuck fussing around with dips and containers the whole time everyone else is relaxing and enjoying themselves.

 This post is sponsored by Frank’s Kraut.
 The opinions here are all mine.
 Thank you for supporting my favorite companies.